madebysimon/OPUS/sos/index.md

 If you notice these warning signs in someone, it is very important that you ask them clearly and directly if they are thinking about suicide.

 ### For Parents 🧸
-Can't bear your child's crying? **Do not shake the child.**
+Can't bear your child (i.e. for constant crying)? **Do not shake the child** under any circumstances.

 1. Leave your child in a safe place (i.e. place it in its bed on its back)
 2. leave the room immediately
-3. seek medical assistance below:
+3. seek medical assistance (see below)

 | Kinder- und Jugendnotdienst Hamburg | [✆ +49 (0)40 42815 3200](tel:+4940428153200) |
 | [hamburg.de/schreibabys ↗](//www.hamburg.de/schreibabys/) ||